-In general, both approaches may have advantages or disadvantages depending on your industry.
+In general, both approaches have their own advantages and disadvantages.
+It may also depend on your industry.
 Face-to-face requests are generally preferred when your business is personal.
-Home service contractors, tour operators, spas and health and beauty businesses benefit from direct interactions with their customers.
+Home service contractors, tour operators, spas and health and beauty businesses all benefit from direct interactions with their customers.
 Restaurants and companies with storefronts can ask for a review via email or text message.

 • Works with Yext, BrightLocal and other listing services

 • Manages video reviews